Using Cato Identity Agents for User Awareness

 • For devices that use macOS:

-• On macOS Ventura (version 13), after the Client upgrades to the new version there’s a one-time requirement to reboot the device
+• On macOS Ventura (version 13), after the Client upgrades to the new version, there’s a one-time requirement to reboot the device

 • When users are authenticated to the Client, the identity is immediately acquired, and the Identity Agent report timestamp in the Client is not relevant.

-• For IdPs other than Azure AD:
+• For IdPs other than Entra ID:

 • User Awareness does not identify disabled users